The Minor in Entrepreneurship

 The minor in entrepreneurship requires the successful completion of eight courses and one experiential milestone.

-Three core courses, recommended in the following order:
+Three core courses which are recommended to be taken in the following order:

 • BET 210 Business Technologies and Infrastructure